Dean of Students

 Resources to Assist With Challenging Student Behavior

-For any situation where there is a concern about student behavior, we recommend that faculty/staff start by consulting with Lynn Gregory, Wellness Counselor and Consultant.
-In addition to mental health services to students, Lynn provides consultation to faculty, staff and administrators regarding students' emotional well-being, managing challenging student behavior, and related campus issues.
-She serves as the liaison between faculty/staff and the Dean of Students Office, she is a member of the Student Assessment and Intervention Team (SAIT), and she regularly provides training to the College community about student behavior.
+For any situation where there is a concern about student behavior, we recommend that faculty/staff start by consulting with Amy Mahoney, Wellness Counselor.
+In addition to mental health services to students, Amy provides consultation to faculty, staff and administrators regarding students' emotional well-being, managing challenging student behavior, and related campus issues.
+She serves as a member of the Student Assessment and Intervention Team (SAIT), and she regularly provides training to the College community about student behavior.
 These trainings can be requested and customized for a particular College work area, Department or Division.

-In individual consultations, Lynn can provide information, training, and support regarding how best to manage students' emotional/behavioral issues that surface in the classroom, in offices, or in other areas around the college.
+In individual consultations, Amy can provide information, training, and support regarding how best to manage students' emotional/behavioral issues that surface in the classroom, in offices, or in other areas around the college.

 Wellness Counselor